-Our team on the ground in Namibia are now delivering our solar lights to communities and informal settlements, as part of our countrywide carbon offsetting project.
+Our team on the ground in Namibia are now delivering our solar lights to communities and informal settlements, as part of our countrywide climate project.

 Over 3000 lights have now been distributed across informal settlements in Katutura, including; Havana, Ombili, Okuryangava, Hakahana, Oshitenda, Okahandja park, Kilimanjaro and Goreangab.

 Namene Solar’s Stakeholder manager in Namibia, Hometeni Kapewangolo said, “It is great to see people receiving their lights, the feedback we have received has been overwhelmingly positive.
 People are impressed with the quality of the lights and the savings they will make on candles and kerosene lamps.”